 In December of 2016, the cinematographer participated in a special 40th anniversary screening of Kong at the American Cinematheque, where he was joined by Rick Baker and others for a Q&A session.
-(You can watch the entire discussion here.)
+(Brief story here, entire discussion here.)

 Kline became an ASC member on Aug.
 7, 1967, after being proposed for membership by his uncle, Sol Halperin.
 When he was honored with the ASC Lifetime Achievement Award 38 years later, he told Variety, “I’m the fourth member of my family to be a member of the ASC, and nobody else can make that statement.
 It’s very special.”

 Kline is survived by family including his son Paul, daughter Rija and four grandchildren.